The Web

 In

-families, all adults and children are (a) clear and comfortable enough with
+clear on and comfortable enough with

-niece), and they (b) agree well enough on them.
-In low-nurturance families,
+agree well enough on them.

 roles are imposed, assumed, vague, unstable (variable), disputed, and/or inappropriate (don't fit members'